 EDI is pleased to provide dynamic curricula tailored and designed to meet the needs of all of our NIH employees.
-Our EDI Training Cadre delivers four core competency trainings in areas of EEO compliance, disability, diversity and inclusion, and harassment.
+On a quarterly basis, our EDI Training Cadre delivers four core competency trainings in areas of EEO compliance, disability, diversity and inclusion, and harassment.
 Their expertise serves to enhance workplace awareness and provide managers and employees greater familiarity of in all areas of our EDI portfolio.
 Through these interactive training sessions our NIH learners walk away with practical tools to carry back to the workplace.
 Check out our offerings today!

 The goal of EDI Training is to empower all NIH learners with the necessary skills and knowledge to cultivate a diverse, inclusive, equitable, and productive work environment.
 They return to their workplaces as EDI “change agents”, effectively navigating and actively contributing to an evolving culturally diverse workplace of differences and similarities.

 Our NIH workforce is densely populated on the NIH main campus in Bethesda, Maryland.
 In addition we recognize that we have many NIH employees in several other locations including: Rockville, MD; Poolesville, MD; Fort Detrick, MD; Baltimore, MD; Hamilton, MT; Research Triangle Park, NC; and several smaller field offices.
 Our goal will be to reach all NIH employees by providing in-person training sessions in our facilities outside of Bethesda, leveraging content on our new website, and delivering virtual training through systems like AdobeConnect.
 In addition, all NIH employees can access our online content using the Learning Management System (LMS): http://lms.nih.gov.